-3.4.
+3.3.
 Simulation

-A way to validate and better understand crafting is simulation.
+A way to validate and better understand the crafting is simulation.
 Simulation has a significant role in both education and training because validating the understanding of a cognitive process is the ability to recreate it [110].
-The inclusion of simulation is two-fold.
-The first is to recreate the prediction process or the practitioner's planning.
+The inclusion of simulation is twofold.
+The first is to recreate the prediction process or otherwise the practitioner's planning.
 The second is to use the simulation as an educational, training, and design tool.
-To simplify implementation, we model actions to be comprised of elementarily, each one defined by an "archetypal" simulator that implements the action principle.
+To simplify the implementation, we model actions to be comprised of elementary each one defined by an "archetypal" simulator that implements the action principle.
 The implementation of each craft-specific simulator will be based on the instantiation of archetypal simulators according to the parameters implementing each case.
 The simulation result, a realistic virtual artefact, is regarded as simulated mental imagery.

 It is important to ensure that the simulated results align with real-world outcomes.
-Simulating this real-time adaptability and responsiveness can be challenging since the interactions between different materials and their dynamic responses can be complex, especially when considering non-linear material behaviors or variations in material properties.
+Simulating this real-time adaptability and responsiveness can be challenging since the interactions between different materials and their dynamic responses can be complex, especially when considering nonlinear material behaviours or variations in material properties.

-3.4.1.
-Archetypal Simulators
+3.3.1.
+Archetypal simulators

-Archetypal simulators are used to digitally re-enact the basic classes of actions, abstracting mechanics via computational modeling.
-They are based on existing mathematical abstractions for the operation principles regarding (1) add/subtract by constructive solid geometry, (2) interlock by knot/textile algebras, and (3) free-form by mass-preserving, freeform 3D and 2D transforms [111-114].
-Achetypal simulators model mechanical affordances as Archimedean simple machines [115] (e.g., a knife is a wedge) or physical and chemical (conditioning) agents, i.e., heat, moisture, chemicals, etc.
+Archetypal simulators are to digitally re-enact the basic classes of actions, abstracting mechanics via computational modelling.
+They will be based on existing mathematical abstractions for the operation principles regarding (1) Add/Subtract by Constructive Solid Geometry, (2) Interlock by Knot/Textile Algebras, and (3) Free-form by mass-preserving, free-form 3D and 2D transforms [111, 112, 113, 114].
+The archetypal simulators will model mechanical affordances as Archimedean Simple Machines [115] (e.g. a knife is a wedge) or physical & chemical (conditioning) agents i.e., heat, moisture, chemical, etc.

-3.4.2.
-Craft-Specific Simulators
+3.3.2.
+Craft-specific simulators

-Archetypal simulators are instantiated into craft-specific simulators by estimating the relevant range action parameters and predicting the results.
-Craft-specific simulators visualize techniques, enable modulation of action parameters, space, and time, offer inventories of tools, and predict the results of the action on the material.
+Archetypal simulators will be instantiated into craft-specific simulators, by estimating the relevant range action parameters and predicting the results.
+Craft-specific simulators will visualize techniques, enable modulation of action parameters, space, and time, offer inventories of tools, and predict the results of the action on the material.
 An example of a subtractive operation is illustrated in Figure 3.